attacker145/LTE-modem-AT-command-tester/README.md

-LTE AT+ Command Tester
+# LTE AT+ Command Tester

-Overview
+## Overview

-The LTE AT+ Command Tester is a Python-based tool designed to send, receive, and process AT+ commands for testing and configuring LTE modems.
+The **LTE AT+ Command Tester** is a Python-based tool designed to send, receive, and process AT+ commands for testing and configuring LTE modems.
 This project simplifies interaction with LTE modems by providing a script to automate command execution, parse responses, and log results.
 It is ideal for developers and engineers working on modem integration or network testing.

-Features
+### Features

-Send AT+ commands to an LTE modem via a serial connection.
+- Send AT+ commands to an LTE modem via a serial connection.
-Parse and display modem responses in a readable format.
+- Parse and display modem responses in a readable format.
-Support for common AT+ commands like AT+CREG?, AT+COPS?, and AT+CGDCONT.
+- Support for common AT+ commands like `AT+CREG?`, `AT+COPS?`, and `AT+CGDCONT`.
-Configurable serial port settings (e.g., COM port, baud rate).
+- Configurable serial port settings (e.g., COM port, baud rate).
-Error handling for robust communication with the modem.
+- Error handling for robust communication with the modem.
-Logging of command interactions for debugging and analysis.
+- Logging of command interactions for debugging and analysis.

-Requirements
+## Requirements

-Python 3.6 or higher
+- Python 3.6 or higher
-Required Python packages:
+- Required Python packages:
-pyserial for serial communication pillow for image display webbrowser for web links struct binascii socket google pdfplumber subprocess
+  - `pyserial` for serial communication
+  - `pillow` for image display
+  - `webbrowser` for web links
+  - `struct`
+  - `binascii`
+  - `socket`
+  - `google`
+  - `pdfplumber`
+  - `subprocess`

 Compatible LTE modems are Quectel, Telit, and others, connected via USB or serial interface, Windows, with appropriate serial port drivers.

-Installation
+## Installation

-Clone the repository:
+Clone the repository:<br>
 git clone https://github.com/attacker145/LTE-modem-AT-command-tester.git
 cd LTE-modem-AT-command-tester

-Set up a virtual environment (recommended not required): python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+Set up a virtual environment (recommended, not required): python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate